hieu6/curioushieu/content/about/index.md

 welcome to my corner of the internet.

-a loose collection of thoughts, curiosities explored, & things learned.
+a loose collection of thoughts-in-progress, curiosities explored, & things learned.

 [say hi](https://www.linkedin.com/in/hieu6/)